 Some representatives of the sector argue that care home developers would be “ financially driven rather than reflecting the regional demand”

-There is another tier in some areas of England that includes town and parish councils which rule smaller local services.
+Some areas of England have another tier that includes town and parish councils.
+This level of local government rules smaller local services.

 Before 2008, these activities were managed by Primare Care Trusts (PCT).
-The Health and Social Care Act (2008) transfered public health matters from these PCT to local authorities.
+The Health and Social Care Act (2008) transferred public health matters – which included long term care activities among others, from these PCT to local authorities.
 Other issues where PCT were responsible for, such as clinical and health issues, became responsibility of the clinical commissioning groups (CCG).

 Considering registered care homes in all sectors, the South East is the region that has more registered care homes (currently more than 1,000).
 This proportion of care homes contrasts with the North East where there are about 360 registered care homes.

-As introduced by in these markets the state is not the funder and the provider of the services; rather, it becomes a funder that purchases services from a set of private providers that compete against each other. analyse the performance of different types of providers in these markets.1 es have evaluated the effect e associatio g tions and the housing markets. e UK k for d importn for de in this course.
+This formula has been applied for the delivery of various public services in the UK .
+Using the nursing and residential care market, Barron and West (2017) analyse the performance in terms quality standards of different types of providers.
+Their main result suggests that facilities that operate in quasi markets are, on average, of higher quality.1 es have evaluated the effect e associatio g tions and the housing markets. e UK k for d importn for de in this course.
 Anothe

-Using information from Laing Buisson market reports, argue that publicly funded clients would be about a 50% more than private clients in 2014.
+Using information from Laing Buisson market reports, Jarret (2017) argue that publicly funded clients would be about a 50% more than private clients in 2014.

 This dataset is maintained by the CQC Directorate of Data and Statistics and available upon request.